defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 ### Get feedback

-You can join community calls and ask for feedback on your service.
+Community calls are a great place to ask for feedback on your service, a new feature or an issue.

 For example, you have a new feature and you are not sure which GOV.UK or Defence design patterns you should use.